Strategic Planning: Patience can lead to significant savings

 We were recently contacted by a client whose accounting system was overwhelmed by old adjustments that were creating problems in their balance sheet and preventing them from reconciling their accounts.
 They said they were afraid they would “mess something up” if they tried to fix it, but were frustrated every time they tried to pay a bill or reconcile the account.
 We had them send us the file and were able to quickly relieve the account of the old, uncleared checks, take care of the bills and bring everything to a current, manageable state.
 With a simple phone call they were able to solve a problem that had plagued them for months and get back to what they do best – running their business.

-Business Valuation: Ownership Lite could help with succession planning
+Business Succession: Ownership Lite could help with succession planning

 A client needed a strategy to reward and retain key employees.
 As the sole owner of a privately held S Corporation, they wanted to foster a sense of ownership within the company without the voting complications and potential tax consequences of creating additional owners.
 Our suggestion was to implement a phantom stock plan that would address their needs while avoiding the inherent risks of adding shareholders.